Adityashar/Project1-ChatBot/citibot/data/nlu.md

 - how to add new account
 - what steps to follow while adding new acc
 - help me create new account in the bank
+- help me setting up a new account
+- steps to set up a new account

 ## intent:Payment_Status